The Katalon Blog

 What tests should I automate?

-Determining what to automate relies on factors like execution time, test frequency, resources requirement and the test cases’ characteristics.
-An example of what you should automate is regression testing, as it needs to be done for each release.
-But, an instance with exploratory testing is something you should not.
+But exploratory testing?
+It's something you should not.
 This is because tests like these call for personal judgment and taking in the insights from previous test runs.

 When should I apply test automation?